Phyllis Dalton

 Phyllis Margaret Dalton (16 October 1925 – 9 January 2025) was an English costume designer.
-She received two Academy Awards, a British Academy Film Award, an Emmy Award and was awarded the BAFTA Special Award for Craft in 1994.
+Her accolades include two Academy Awards, a British Academy Film Award, an Emmy Award, and she has also received the BAFTA Special Award for Craft.

 Dalton collaborated with directors David Lean, Carol Reed, Rob Reiner, and Kenneth Branagh.
-She has received three nominations for the Academy Award for Best Costume Design, and won twice for Doctor Zhivago (1965) and Henry V (1989).
+She received three nominations for the Academy Award for Best Costume Design, and won twice for Doctor Zhivago (1965) and Henry V (1989).
 She was also nominated for the BAFTA Award for Best Costume Design four times, winning for The Hireling (1973).

 Life and career

 Early years

 Dalton was born in Chiswick on 16 October 1925.
 As a teenager she studied at the Ealing School of Art.
 After the outbreak of World War II she began training as a Wren at the code-breaking facility Bletchley Park which she said she found to be "unbelievably boring".

 Career

 In 1946, after being "demobbed" her grandmother entered her into a competition at Vogue Magazine where she won the opportunity to work as an assistant in the wardrobe department at Gainsborough Studios in Islington.
 Once there, she began cutting her teeth on films like Brian Desmond Hurst's A Christmas Carol; Alfred Hitchcock's The Man Who Knew Too Much and on Anatole Litvak's Anastasia.

 Dalton gained notoriety as a costumer in the latter part of the 1950s, making a name for herself on films like Island in the Sun (1957), directed by Robert Rossen, starring James Mason and Joan Fontaine; and Our Man in Havana (1959), directed by Carol Reed, starring Alec Guinness and Noël Coward.

 She worked with David Lean on the films: Lawrence of Arabia in 1962, starring Peter O'Toole and Omar Sharif; and again three years later on Dr. Zhivago starring Sharif and Julie Christie, for which she won her first Academy Award.
 For this particular film, Dalton and her team ended up making 3,000 individual costumes and putting together 35,000 individual items of clothing for the extras.
 The characters of Zhivago (Sharif) and Lara (Christie) each had approximately 90 costume combinations, and the other six other principal characters had an average of fifteen costume changes each.
 Because this was before CGI, by the time principal photography ended it was estimated the costume dept. had used up a total of 984 yards of fabric, 300,000 yards of thread, 1 million buttons and 7,000 safety pins.